soartech/jsoar/readme.txt

 * NO TABS
 * 4 spaces of indentation
 * Opening braces on their own line
+* Line endings should be LF in the git repo
+** Line endings are not handled by the Eclipse formatter ** CRLF endings can be used by turning autocrlf on in git ** For more information about how git handles line endings see http://adaptivepatchwork.com/2012/03/01/mind-the-end-of-your-line/

 Acknowledgements / History
 JSoar was originally envisioned and implemented by Dave Ray (and indeed, the